Designing Enterprise-Scale Notifications for Microsoft's VL Central

 This gave users complete control over their notification experience.

-4. Extending Notification Logic Beyond Desktop
+4. Extending Beyond Desktop

-Critical updates were sent via mobile-optimized emails with responsive templates
+Created mobile-optimized emails and responsive templates

 Impact